Aeinae/Fall/README.md

     and some inputs may not be registered properly.
 Regardless, the game is functional, and playable.

-    ~ A game by Aeinae (Adarsh Prakash), conceptualized by InversedQ.
+    ~ A game by Aeinae (Nexys), conceptualized by InversedQ.